vndee/llm-sandbox/docs/container-pooling.md

 ## Overview

+### Architecture

+The container pooling feature uses a **composition-based architecture** that cleanly separates concerns:

+**1. Pool Managers** (Backend-Specific)
+:   Responsible for creating and managing the pool of containers.

+    - `DockerPoolManager` - Manages Docker containers
+    - `KubernetesPoolManager` - Manages Kubernetes pods
+    - `PodmanPoolManager` - Manages Podman containers

+    Pool managers use backend-specific sessions to **create** new containers with full environment setup (venv, dependencies, etc.).

+**2. Pooled Sessions** (User-Facing)
+:   Responsible for acquiring pooled containers and executing code.

+    - `PooledSandboxSession` - Acquires a container from the pool, creates a backend session connected to it via `container_id`, and delegates all operations to the backend session
+    - `ArtifactPooledSandboxSession` - Adds artifact extraction capabilities on top of pooled sessions

+    Pooled sessions leverage existing backend session implementations (e.g., `SandboxDockerSession`) by connecting to pre-created containers, eliminating code duplication.

+**How it works:**

+1. Pool manager creates and maintains a pool of warm containers
+2. When you create a `PooledSandboxSession`, it acquires an available container from the pool
+3. The pooled session creates a backend-specific session (e.g., `SandboxDockerSession`) connected to the acquired container
+4. All operations (`run()`, `execute_command()`, `copy_to_runtime()`, etc.) are delegated to the backend session
+5. When done, the container is returned to the pool for reuse (not destroyed)

+!!! tip "Clean Architecture Benefits"
+    This composition-based design means:

+    - **No code duplication** - All backend-specific logic remains in backend sessions
+    - **Automatic feature support** - New features added to backend sessions work immediately with pooling
+    - **Easy maintenance** - Changes only need to be made in one place
+    - **Full compatibility** - Pooled sessions support all parameters (`stream`, `verbose`, etc.) that regular sessions support

 ### What is Container Pooling?

 Container pooling maintains a pool of ready-to-use containers that can be quickly assigned to execute code and then returned to the pool for reuse.
 Instead of creating a new container for each execution (which involves image pulling, container startup, and environment setup), pooling allows you to: